allardvanderouw/connect-ensure-authenticated/README.md

 #### How do I use this with Passport?

 Take a look at the integration test for some inspiration.
-I might create a full-blown example in the near future.
+I have also created a single file example repository using this module: https://github.com/allardvanderouw/express-api-passport-local-mongo-session-example/blob/master/server.js

 ## Prior art